 Tuesday 10 October 2017

-5pm – 7pm, free with light refreshments
+5pm – 7pm, FREE with light refreshments, booking essential

 Join us for a special tour of the current exhibitions at the New Art Centre.
 To celebrate the BIG draw campaign, Jamie Hobson, from London College of Communication, will give a presentation on ways that ‘non-drawers’ such as scientists, engineers, doctors, electricians and plumbers use drawing as an aid to inform, explain, analyse, innovate, explore and deduce.
 Jamie will also lead an interactive workshop ‘But I Can’t Draw’ to explore thinking through drawing.